 - An art gallery with original works of art from the 18th and 19th centuries.

 Throughout the year, there are several events that typically take place at Fort Ligonier.
 They include Friendly Fire Fridays, reenactments and Fort Ligonier Days.
-(One of the most popular Laurel Highlands events.)
+Fort Ligonier Days is one of the most popular Laurel Highlands events.